 The following are examples of APA formatting of print and online resources for creating a list of references.
 For complete explanations and examples, see the Publication Manual of the American Psychological Association, 6th ed., shelved in the first floor reference area (call #Ref PE1478.
-P82 2010; see also http://apastyle.apa.org/).
+P82 2010; see also http://apastyle.apa.org/ and examples in the APA Style Guide to Electronic References below).
 All section numbers below refer to the 6th edition (2010) of the APA manual.

 Print Book Example: 7.02, p.
 203

 Shotton, M. A. (1989).
 Computer addiction?
 A study of computer dependency.
 London, England: Taylor & Francis.

 O'Keefe, E. (n.d).
 Egoism & the crisis in Western values.
 Retrieved from http://onlineoriginals.com/showitem.asp?itemID=135

 Print Journal Article with DOI (Digital Object Identifier) Example: 7.01, p.
 198

 Herbst-Damm, K. L., & Kulik, J. A. (2005).
 Volunteer support, marital status, and the survival times of terminally ill